-Her current position as the Assistant Dean (Academic) for the University of Waikato’s Faculty of Māori and Indigenous Studies allows her to continue to challenge the thinkers of tomorrow and concentrate on her research interests around Treaties, Adult Education and Indigenous Development.
+Her current position as the Acting Dean for the University of Waikato’s Faculty of Māori and Indigenous Studies allows her to continue to challenge the thinkers of tomorrow and concentrate on her research interests around Treaties, Adult Education and Indigenous Development.

 Te Tiriti o Waitangi/ Treaty of Waitangi; Adult education; Participatory training processes; Indigenous development issues.

 Morrison, S. (2021).
 Integrating Mātauranga Māori with western science.
 In 2021 NZ Antarctic Science Conference: Connecting through Change.
 Conference held at University of Canterbury, Christchurch, New Zealand.